dabln/dsnd-worldbank-app/README.md

 ## Results<a name="results"></a>

 The running web app is the result.
-It's available here: http://dsnd-worldbank-env.eba-pfpnikvk.eu-central-1.elasticbeanstalk.com/
+It's available [here on AWS](http://dsnd-worldbank-env.eba-pfpnikvk.eu-central-1.elasticbeanstalk.com/).

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>